Plenary Lectures | AIChE

 Georgia Institute of Technology

-Tentative title of plenary lecture:
+Title of plenary lecture:

 "Charting New Waters: Activities, Active Sites, and Reactive Structures in Dynamic Environments"